deckhouse/deckhouse/modules/031-linstor/docs/CONFIGURATION.md

 In case your application does not support high availability and runs in a single instance, you may want to force a migration from a node where problems occurred may arise.
 For example, if there are network issues, disk subsystem issues, etc.

-The linstor module automatically removes the Pods from the node where the problem occurred (network or storage issues, etc.).
-This leads to restarting them on another node.
+The linstor module automatically removes the Pods from the node where the problem occurred (network or storage issues, etc.) and adds specfic taint on it that guarantees restarting pods on other healthy nodes in a cluster.